talhamemon07/SG-Bike-Price-Usage-Comparator/README.md

-To seamlessly view how the program looks like, use this link [Streamlit Site]((https://sg-bike-price-usage-comparator.streamlit.app/))
-In the off-chance that the site is down/asleep, clone the repository
+To seamlessly view how the program looks like, use this [link](https://sg-bike-price-usage-comparator.streamlit.app) In the off-chance that the site is down/asleep, clone the repository

 Do the following (in your native terminal)